This article was last updated on July 22, 2022.

 - Purchased from the counter of an in-network pharmacy and processed through the pharmacy system to receive direct coverage.

-Members will only be reimbursed for up to eight OTC COVID-19 tests per member (including dependents on the same health plan) in a calendar month.
-As an example, if a family has five members on the same health plan, the family is eligible to be reimbursed for up to 40 OTC COVID-19 tests each calendar month.
+Members will only be reimbursed for up to eight OTC COVID-19 tests per member (including dependents on the same health plan) every 30 days.
+As an example, if a family has five members on the same health plan, the family is eligible to be reimbursed for up to 40 OTC COVID-19 tests every 30 days.
 To find step-by-step instructions on how to submit a claim for reimbursement, visit Wellmark.com/Coronavirus Opens New Window.

 Beware of untrustworthy sellers